-In order to detect and quantify exchanges between the different subregions of the eastern Levantine basin, we We define here 225 a framework to count eddy exchanges transfers imported to and exported from a studied region, whose successive steps are shown in Fig. 2.
+We define here a framework to count eddy transfers imported to and exported from a studied region, whose successive steps are shown in Fig. 2.
 The Eratosthenes seamount region, studied as an example in the above figure, is bordered with a green line (coordinates in Table A1).
-First of all, we consider as

-On one hand we consider order zerothe eddies importing eddies the eddies being part of the family tree coming into a region.

-- The order zero eddies are defined as the ones converging directly to the region (trajectories as blue lines in Fig. 2a), defined as 230 eddies dying.
-This order 0 label encompasses mainly eddies dying within the studied region; however, some eddies can stay stationary for a very long period in the same area, later moving and dving in another place.
-In order to take them into account, the definition of an eddy labelled as order 0 is an eddy dying or spending more than half of their lifetime inside the perimeter of the region. studied region.
-Sensitivity of this 50% lifetime criterion is detailed in Fig. A2 in appendix, and this definition - 235 does not lead to inaccurately count as importing eddies the ones which are just transiting.
-Next, we consider label as order 1 eddies those which merged with an order 0 the eddies that merge with an order 0 eddy (Fig. 2b, cvan lines).
-Recursively, we consider label as order 2 the eddies which merging with an order 1 that merge with an order 1 eddy (not shown in Fig. 2, as only 3 were found for this region but in Fig. 6a).
-Hereafter we will discard from the discussion orders higher than 2, as their quantity was found to be negligible(see legends in Fig.6).
+On one hand we consider importing eddies the eddies being part of the family tree coming into a region.
+The order zero eddies are defined as the ones converging directly to the region (trajectories as blue lines in Fig. 2a).
+This order 0 label encompasses mainly eddies dying within the studied region; however, some eddies can stay stationary for a very long period in the same area, later moving and dying in another place.
+In order to take them into account, the definition of an eddy labelled as order 0 is an eddy dying or spending more than half of their lifetime inside the perimeter of the studied region.
+Sensitivity of this 50% lifetime criterion is detailed in Fig. A1 in appendix, and this definition does not lead to inaccurately count as importing eddies the ones which are just transiting.
+Indeed eddies labelled as order 0, when getting out of the studied region, disappear in the immediate vicinity (see an example in Fig. A2 in appendix).
+Next, we label as order 1 the eddies that merge with an order 0 eddy (Fig. 2b, cyan lines).
+Recursively, we label as order 2 the eddies that merge with an order 1 eddy (not shown in Fig. 2, but in Fig. 6a).
+Hereafter we will discard from the discussion orders higher than 2, as their quantity was found to be negligible.

-Order 0-1-2 eddies are thus constituting in this framework an importing flux of eddies to the region.
-On the other hand an exporting flux of eddies, is moving eddy flux moves some eddies outside of the region.
-We distinguish two categories of exporting eddies: (1) if two eddies undergo a splitting event and one of the split eddies spends more than half of its lifetime outside the region, it is considered as an exporting split eddy; (2) if an order 0 eddy dies while merging with external eddies which themselves drift away from the regionit is considered as, this external eddy is considered an exporting merging eddy.
+On the other hand an exporting eddy flux moves some eddies outside of the region.
+We distinguish two categories of exporting eddies: (1) if two eddies undergo a splitting event and one of the split eddies spends more than half of its lifetime outside the region, it is considered an exporting split eddy; (2) if an order 0 eddy dies while merging with external eddies which themselves drift away from the region, this external eddy is considered an exporting merging eddy.
 Exporting split (yellow dashed lines) and merging (red dashed lines) eddies are shown in the example in Fig. 2c; however none of the latter case were detected for this particular region.

 It should be noted that in this framework, the order 0 label prevails on other labels defined: if an eddy meets criteria for both order 0 and order 1, it is labelled as order 0 only.
 Additionally exporting (split and merging) eddies are labelled as such only if they are not already labelled as an importing eddy.
-It should also be noticed that no distinction is made in the noted that eddies labelled as order 0 label between the ones born in the considered regionand the ones born outside can be born within or outside the given region.
+It should also be noted that eddies labelled as order 0 can be born within or outside the given region.
 Lastly, a label is relative to a region: an eddy spending more than half of its lifetime in a region but drifting and dying in another is labelled as importing order 0 for both regions (see discussion about Table A2 in Sect.
 4.2).
 In this framework and in the figures hereafter, importing eddies are plotted at their appearance location as black dots with size proportional to the eddy lifetime to show the origin of the water masses.
-Exporting splitand merging and merging eddies are plotted at their disappearance location as squares, also lifetime-scaled.
+Exporting split and merging eddies are plotted at their disappearance location as squares, also lifetime-scaled.
 Trajectories are smoothed through a (10 km x 10 km) window.
 Color chart is summarized in Fig. 2d and used throughout this study.